NeoGeographyToolkit/StereoPipeline/docs/tools/cam2rpc.rst

 --height-range <min_height max_height>
     Minimum and maximum heights above the datum in which to compute the RPC model.

+--dem-file <filename>
+    Compute the longitude-latitude and height ranges in which to fit the RPC camera as the bounding box of the portion of this DEM that is covered by the input image.

 --num-samples <integer (default: 40)>
     How many samples to use in each direction in the